avengerCoder/Hericles-Lima/README.md

 ### I'm a Frontend Developer!

 - 🔭 I’m currently working at DevTrust Consulting.
-- 🌱 I’m currently working with the MERN stack.
+- 🌱 I’m currently working with Javascript stacks.
 - 👯 I’m looking to collaborate in Frontend development projects.

 ### You can reach me on: